HBOCodeLabs/wiremock-captain/README.md

 [![David](https://img.shields.io/david/HBOCodeLabs/wiremock-captain)](https://david-dm.org/HBOCodeLabs/wiremock-captain)
 [![GitHub](https://img.shields.io/github/license/HBOCodeLabs/wiremock-captain)](https://github.com/HBOCodeLabs/wiremock-captain/blob/main/LICENSE)

-*A better way to use the WireMock API simulator to test your Node.js services*
+*A better way to use the WireMock API simulator to test your APIs*

 <br />

 **WireMock Captain** provides an easy interface for testing HTTP-based APIs.
 Tests are implemented in TypeScript or JavaScript with the Node.js runtime.
 Mocking is performed by the popular [WireMock](http://wiremock.org) simulator, which typically runs in a Docker container.

 - **Why not use in-process mocks?** Unit test mocks have their advantages, but they do not simulate real world API interactions very accurately.
 They can be difficult to debug.
 During development, you can't interact with them using familiar REST tools.

 - **Why not test using a non-production service instance?** Testing with a live service often requires nontrivial overhead, particularly if the service depends on other services.
 It may be difficult to test all flows, for example the unhappy paths.
 WireMock provides a fast, full-featured solution for testing services.

 - **Why not use WireMock directly?** WireMock is designed for Java.
-It does not interface directly with Node.js.
-WireMock Captain provides an easy, familiar way for TypeScript or JavaScript tests to manage the WireMock simulator.
+It does not interface directly with TypeScript or Javascript.
+WireMock Captain provides an easy, familiar way for TS/JS tests to manage the WireMock simulator.
 You don't need to install any Java tooling.

 - **A strategy that works.**  WireMock Captain is actively used to test many microservices that support a major commercial product.